Diver communications: Hyperbaric speech distortion

 Helium speech unscramblers are a partial technical solution.
 They improve intelligibility of transmitted speech to surface personnel.

 Video communications

-Closed circuit video is often fitted to the helmets of surface supplied commercial divers to provide information to the surface team of the progress of work done by the diver.
-This may allow the surface personnel to direct the diver more effectively to facilitate the completion of the task.
+Video cameras are often fitted to the helmets of surface supplied commercial divers to provide information to the surface team of the progress of work done by the diver.
+This may allow the surface personnel to direct the diver more effectively to facilitate the completion of the task, and can provide a permanent objective record of inspection work, allowing review by experts.
 Voice communication is always provided when diver video is used.
 The communications cables for these systems are part of the diver's umbilical.
 Video may also be used to monitor the occupants of a closed diving bell.

 Hand signals

 Hand signals are a form of sign system used by divers to communicate when underwater.
 Hand signals are useful whenever divers can see each other, and some can also be used in poor visibility if in close proximity, when the recipient can feel the shape of the signaller's hand and thereby identify the signal being given.
 At night the signal can be illuminated by the diver's light.
 Hand signals are the primary method of underwater communication for recreational scuba divers, and are also in general use by professional divers, usually as a secondary method.

 Divers who are familiar with a sign language such as American sign language and equivalents may find it useful underwater, but there are limitations due to the difficulty of performing some of the gestures intelligibly underwater with gloved hands and often while trying to hold something.